automl-edu/advanced-topics-in-deep-rl/.github/PULL_REQUEST_TEMPLATE/seminar_contribution.md

 ### Is the pre-commit passing?
 \<y\>/\<n\>

-If everything looks fine to you, please assign TheEimer as as reviewer for this PR.
+If everything looks fine to you, please assign @TheEimer as as reviewer for this PR.